 OUR VISION – What we want for children

 Every child belongs to a family and grows with love, respect and security

 We provide homes, a supportive community, and programs to help foster children and youth in need grow into caring, self-reliant adults

 OUR VALUES – What keeps us strong

 Accountability: We are reliable partners

 OUR EQUITY AND DIVERSITY POLICY

 We are committed to developing a diverse organization that is reflective of and responsive to the diversity of Canada, in which women and men, in all their diversities, feel respected, confident, and valued.
 But we recognize that equity means more than treating people in the same way; it requires special measures, accommodation of differences, and empathy towards past trauma.
 To ensure fairness, measures are often needed to compensate for historical and social disadvantages that prevent, for example, women and men from otherwise operating as equals.
-We also give preference to job candidates facing barriers to the labour market, such as ethnic minorities and Indigenous applicants.
+We also give preference to job candidates facing barriers to the labour market, such as Indigenous applicants.
 We acknowledge that our organization will better reach its overall goals if it is successful in systematically identifying and removing barriers to full participation in all aspects of our work.